On this page

 Are online nursing programs in Charlotte more affordable than campus programs?

-It depends on the school.
+They could be, but it depends on the school.
 Some provide a discounted rate for online learning, while others charge the same rate.
 Even if the latter is the case, you can still save time and money by not going to and from campus multiple times a week or buying a parking pass.
+Online programs also make it easier to work while taking courses.
+Having this income can make the nursing degree far more affordable.

 Financial Aid Opportunities for Nursing Students in Charlotte, NC

 With so many nursing scholarships available locally and nationally, finding financial aid to help pay for your degree doesn’t have to be complicated.
-In terms of North Carolina-specific awards, the North Carolina Foundation for Nursing provides nursing scholarships.
+In terms of North Carolina-specific awards, the North Carolina Foundation for Nursing is one possible source of nursing scholarships that focuses on North Carolina nursing students.

 Other places to check include local and state government agencies, professional associations, nonprofit foundations, individual colleges and universities, and hospitals.
 Filling out the Free Application for Federal Student Aid can also help you qualify for federal grants, work-study, and loans.